SolaceDev/solace-dev-codelabs/markdown/get-started-basics/get-started-basics.md

 ![picture](img/broker-img.png)

-Positive
+> aside positive
-: This CodeLab does not cover the **Event Portal**.
+> This CodeLab does not cover the **Event Portal**.
 That will be addressed in a separate CodeLab.